MohammadArmaan/Todo-App/readme.md

 # Todo App

-This is a simple Todo application developed using MongoDB, Express.js, and Node.js.
+This is a Authenticated Todo application developed using MongoDB, Express.js, and Node.js.

 ## Description
 This Todo application allows users to manage their tasks efficiently.
 Users can add new todos, update existing ones, mark them as completed, and delete them when no longer needed.
 The backend is powered by MongoDB for data storage and Express.js to handle routing and API requests.
 Node.js serves as the runtime environment for the application.
+The User Authentication is required in order to use the application

 ## Technologies Used
 - MongoDB